angular-redux/ng-redux/README.md

 # ng-redux
 Angular bindings for [Redux](https://github.com/gaearon/redux).

-ng-redux lets you easily connect your angular components with Redux. the API is straightforward:
+ngRedux lets you easily connect your angular components with Redux. the API is straightforward:

 ```JS